Why the market is so worried

 Can anyone win a trade war?
 Investors have the answer.
 And it's a resounding no.

-Stocks fell again Monday morning.
-The Dow dropped more than 200 points, putting it on track to extend its losing streak to five days.
+Stocks fell again Monday.
+The Dow dropped nearly 150 points, putting it on track to extend its losing streak to five days.

 Investors are increasingly concerned that trade tension between the United States and China will escalate into tit-for-tat retaliation, with the two nations imposing one tariff after another on imports.